minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-snuffle-mat.md

   - /en/activation/snuffle-mat/
 ---

 You might need to spend a few hours in making a snuffle mat for your dog.
-But I recommend doing it, because using the mat calms yor dog and allows him to work for his food.
+But I recommend doing it, because using the mat calms your dog and allows him to work for his food.
 And the mat can be used even for several years.

 First I cut lots of holes in a towel.
 You can use a piece of a rubbery door mat instead which already has holes in it.